English name: Brahminy Blind Snake (aka “Common Blind Snake”, “Flowerpot Snake”)

 Scientific name: Indotyphlops braminus (formerly Ramphotyphlops braminus)

-Diard’s Blind Snake is much larger with a more robust body (see scale key for more identifying characteristics).
+Diard’s Blind Snake is much larger with a robust body.

-Blind snake species are difficult to distinguish from each other, so if you need more specific identifying markers you should use this key to the blind snakes in Thailand.
+Blind snake species are difficult to distinguish and sometimes can only be identified by the arraignments of their tiny scales.
+These identifying markers can be found in this key to the blind snakes in Thailand.

-Habitat: The Brahminy Blind Snake spends its life underground and will live anywhere with loose humid soil, from the rainforest to urban alleys.
-It can be found under rocks and logs in parks, within discarded trash or while digging in home gardens.
+Habitat: The Brahminy Blind Snake spends its life underground, living anywhere with loose humid soil.
+It can be found under rocks and logs in parks, within discarded trash or buried in home gardens.
 On rare occasions it may be found on the surface after heavy rains.
-It is attracted to ant and termite mounds, where it feeds off of the eggs and larvae.

-Contribution to the ecosystem: This snake helps control termite and ant populations by eating their eggs and larvae.
-One juvenile Brahminy Blind Snake in Lumpani regurgitated 17 ant larvae immediately after capture.
-This species is also known to eat earthworms.
-It provides food for larger fossorial snakes and other animals.
+Place in the ecosystem: This snake helps control termite and ant populations by eating their eggs and larvae.
+One juvenile Brahminy Blind Snake caught in Lumpani immediately regurgitated 17 ant larvae.
+It is eaten by larger fossorial snakes and other animals.

 Danger to humans: Blind snakes are harmless – they have no venom and their mouths are too small to bite a human.
-When uncovered or picked up they tend to respond by wiggling vigorously, emitting a small amount of smelly musk, and attempting to stab the disturber with their sharp tail tip.
+When uncovered or picked up they tend to respond by wiggling vigorously, emitting a small amount of smelly musk.
+They also may attempt to stab the disturber with their sharp tail tip.

-Conservation status and threats: Due to its small size, abundant food source, simple habitat requirements, and ability to reproduce without males, the Brahminy Blind Snake is a common species that has spread all over the world through agricultural supplies.
+Conservation status and threats: Since these snakes are so small and live hidden in soil, they often are unintentionally introduced to new regions via plant and agricultural supplies.
+With an abundant food source, simple habitat requirements, and the ability to reproduce without males, the Brahminy Blind Snake has spread out across the world.
 It is now found not only in its native range in Southeast Asia but also in the Middle East, Africa, Australia, North and South America, and on islands in the Pacific.
-There are no known threats to its Thai populations.
+This can potentially threaten native blind snakes that are out-competed for resources.
+When moving natural things like plants to a different location, it is important to avoid relocating any animals.

 Interesting facts: The females of this species are the only snakes in the world that can reproduce without a male (parthenogenesis).
 No male Brahminy Blind Snake has ever been found.
 The females lay up to seven tiny eggs at a time, each averaging only 4mm by 13mm.